elixirschool/elixirschool/CONTRIBUTING.md

 * New lessons or improvements to existing lessons are welcome.
 * Please check your spelling and grammar.
 * Open an issue to handle translations if adding a new lesson or modifying an existing one.
-An example can be found [here](https://github.com/elixirschool/elixirschool/issues/529)
+You can find an example [here](https://github.com/elixirschool/elixirschool/issues/529)
 * Please adhere to our [style guide](https://github.com/elixirschool/elixirschool/wiki/Lesson-Styleguide)

 ## A Note on Lesson Versions

-All lessons should include the follow front matter:
+All lessons should include the following front matter:

 ```markdown
 ---